Hausjärvi Gravel Pit Murders: Offender's profile

 A lot of new tips about the killer have been provided due to the Kadonneet episode.
 According to some, a dark-haired man is believed to have offered rides to a few women still in the 21st century.
-According to the tips a man fitting to the description has last been offering a ride to a woman in year 2006.
+According to the tips, a man fitting the description had last offered a ride to a woman in 2006.
 The NBI is still investigating the case, believing that the killer can be found.
-They have also taken into account that the killer hasn't been found yet because he might be living abroad or is dead.
+They have also taken into account that the killer may be living abroad or dead.